-You can also attach a Data Science VM to Azure Notebooks to run Jupyter notebooks on the VM and bypass the limitations of the free service tier.
-For more information, see Manage and configure Notebooks projects - Compute tier.
+You can also attach a Data Science Virtual Machine to Azure Notebooks to run Jupyter notebooks on the VM and bypass the limitations of the free service tier.
+For more information, see Manage and configure Azure Notebooks projects.

-After the VM is created, you can sign in to it by using SSH.
+After the VM is created, if it was configured with SSH access, you can sign in to it by using SSH.
 Use the account credentials that you created in the Basics section of step 3 for the text shell interface.
-On Windows, you can download an SSH client tool like Putty.
-If you prefer a graphical desktop (X Windows System), you can use X11 forwarding on Putty or install the X2Go client.
+On Windows, you can download an SSH client tool like PuTTY.
+If you prefer a graphical desktop (X Window System), you can use X11 forwarding on PuTTY.

 The X2Go client performed better than X11 forwarding in testing.
 We recommend using the X2Go client for a graphical desktop interface.